 It’s better to wash your pillows in a washing machine without an agitator (the tall spindle in the middle of some washing machines) because it can damage your pillows.
 But if your washing machine has an agitator, placing your pillows vertically in the washing machine reduces the chances of damage.
 Putting two pillows inside the washing machine at a time maintains a balance inside the machine, preventing overload.

 Drying: Down or feather pillows can be dried on the no-heat air-dry setting in your dryer, or air-dried naturally.
 Keep two fresh tennis balls (or tennis balls tucked in socks) inside the dryer with the pillows to reduce clumping.
 The tennis balls bounce around inside the dryer, breaking up the clumps inside the pillow.
-It’s crucial to dry pillows thoroughly because any trace of moisture promotes mold and mildew growth.
+It’s crucial to dry pillows thoroughly because any trace of moisture promotes the growth of mold and mildew.

 Down Alternative or Polyester

 Down alternative or polyester pillows are the least expensive pillows on the market.
 They are a good option for those who like to change their pillows regularly.
 Polyester pillows have a bounce to them and are very easy to care for.